Call Us!

 Saving for retirement?

 Generally speaking, it’s a good idea to invest in an RRSP if you’re saving for retirement, and you’re making more than $50,000 per year.
-If someone has an income below $50,000, the tax savings from an RRSP contribution is not as beneficial, notes Hiscock.
+If someone has an income below $50,000, the tax savings from an RRSP contribution are not as beneficial, notes Hiscock.

-Are you planning to buy a home?
 If you’re a first-time homebuyer, you can participate in the Home Buyers Plan (HBP).
-Under the HBP, you can withdraw up to $35,000 from your RRSP tax-free.
+Under the HBP, you can withdraw up to $60,000 from your RRSP tax-free.
+Couples can withdraw up to $120,000 combined.
+This was increased from $35,000 in 2024.

 By contributing to your RRSP, you can reach your down payment and home-buying goal much sooner.
 That’s because you’ll receive a tax refund for any RRSP contributions that you make.

+Sometimes your employer may even offer you matching contributions.
 “If your employer offers matching programs, they generally only apply to group RRSPs, as group TFSAs are not common,” says Hiscock.
+Both TFSAs and RRSPs have tax benefits, in very different ways that are usually income dependent.

 Investing in TFSAs